MoonWalkerANM/Traffic_Collisions_Project4/README.md

 Acknowledgments

 -The datasets used in this project were obtained from Kaggle and NHTSA.
--Special thanks to our project team members: Nicole Kyine Lain, Kimberly Bonilla, Mary Mackin, and Duygu Ozsoy.
+-Special thanks to our project team members: Nicole Kyine Lain, Kimberly Bonilla, Mary Mackin, Aye Nyein Mon, and Duygu Ozsoy.